 Acid erosion involves a chemical process, a dissolution of hard tissue structures, without bacterial involvement.
 The erosive process is not necessarily a simple one.
-One way to think about it is by focusing on changes happening in the saliva.
+One way to think about it is by focusing on changes occurring in the saliva.
 When the pH drops in the saliva, it then drops in the acquired, or salivary, pellicle.
 After that, acidic changes occur on the tooth surface, which initiates the series of events that lead to tooth surface loss.
 In reality, nothing happens on the tooth until it happens first in the saliva.
 As such, saliva has become a primary area of interest to monitor.

 Poor salivary flow impacts clearance of acids and buffering, and therefore delays a return to the resting pH.
 The saliva also supplies the pellicle; pellicle helps prevent and stop progressive erosion unless overwhelmed by a strong acid challenge.
 Synergistic wear may occur, for example, by the tongue abrading softened enamel palatally and lingually.10